BayAreaMetro/Spatial-Analysis-Mapping-Projects/Project-Documentation/COCs, TPAs Thresholds App/README.md

     • Display Panel Settings:
     • Census tracts, Percent minorities, Percent low-income

 *NOTE*: In order to operationalize the original vision to include a dynamic, user-defined buffer based on resulting geographies of user-defined thresholds, geoprocessing packages/services need to be leveraged.
-ArcGIS Server hosts geoprocessing tools which can be implemented through AGOL.
+ArcGIS Server host geoprocessing tools which can be implemented through AGOL.
 The procedures for implementing this vision are being evaluated currently only because GIS @ MTC phasing out ArcGIS Server-related hosting.
 More information regarding this ArcGIS Server capability available upon request

 ## Expected Outcomes